NicolasCARPi/jquery_jeditable/README.md

 ### Styling elements

 You can style input element with `cssclass` and `style` parameters.
-First one assumes to be name of a class defined in your CSS.
+First one assumes to be the name of a class defined in your CSS.
 Second one can be any valid style declaration as string.
 Check the following examples:

 ~~~javascript
 $('.editable').editable('save.php', {